openstack-archive/infra-manual/doc/source/zuulv3.rst

 Stable Branches
 ~~~~~~~~~~~~~~~

-If your project has stable branches, you will also need to add a
+If your project has stable branches, you should also add a
+``.zuul.yaml`` file (with job and project definitions -- just as on
-``.zuul.yaml`` file to each stable branch.
-The Zuul config on stable
+master) and any playbooks to each stable branch.
+Zuul will
-branches doesn't need everything on the master branch -- the jobs
-defined in the master branch will be available in any branch.
-But it
-does at least need a ``project`` stanza.
-When a project stanza is
-added to an in-repo project definition, unless branches are explicitly
-specified for the jobs in the project stanza, Zuul will assume the
-jobs listed should only be run on the current branch.

-To make sure your jobs run on all the right branches, just copy the
-``project`` stanza from the master branch.
-If there are any jobs
+automatically add branch matchers for the current branch to any jobs
+defined on a multi-branch project.
+Jobs defined in a stable branch
-which should not run on any particular stable branch, omit them; and
+will therefore only apply to changes on the stable branch, and
-if there are jobs which should only run on that branch, add them.

-If you have playbooks or roles included on the master branch, backport
-these as well.
+likewise master.
+Backporting these changes is a little more work now
+during the transition from Zuul v2 to v3, but when we make the next
+stable branch from master, no extra would should be required -- the
+new branch will already contain all the right content.

 Reworking Legacy Jobs to be v3 Native
 -------------------------------------